LopZ the Lop Eared Bunny: a FREE crochet pattern

 - Stuffing

-- Optional: Poly Pellets and a sock or stocking to put them in
+- (For Shelf Sitter ONLY) Poly Pellets and a sock or stocking to put them in

 - Optional: 12mm Plastic Safety Eyes